BenAltermatt/fundamental-analysis/README.md

 2. Removing outliers via the inter-quartile method almsot halves my data set, which makes me want to try to take a log of some of the values before doing all of this.

 3. I tried taking the logs and the amount lost by using the inter-quartile method did not change.
 I am surprised by this but the math may work out such that this would always be the case, I am not sure.

+## Logistic Fitting

+This model ended up being my first attempt to solve the problem with.
+There are a number of limitations to this design that I overlooked for its simplicity.
+It sort of acted as a "get your foot in the door" model, to help me get a better handle on the feasibility of solving this problem.
+I got a little bit of a trained model, but after using this one, some attributes of my data are clear to me.

+1. There seem to be some weaknesses with the simplicity of a linear classifier such as this, meaning it might be beneficial to use a model that can handle more complex decision boundaries.

+2. If I wanted to really push this model, especially when it comes to increasing its applicable performance, adding the ability to abstain might be a valuable approach to maximize the probability of consistently beating the market.

+## ANN Fitting

+I intend here to try to build a simple neural network that has the capacity to draw a more complex decision boundary.
+The neural network code is inspired heavily by the simplified explanation given in [this video.](https://youtu.be/h3l4qz76JhQ)

+As far as architecture goes, I am not completely educated on what makes for a good architecture in this case.
+I am going to start with a fully connected network with layers of 9-10-10-1.
+This is a starting point, I am not sure whether I will stick with this one.